How do I consider my trials with joy?

 Or, you can use hardbound Bibles and follow along.

 You can print off this post and put in a Notebook!

 As We Come To the Word Today, Let’s Pray

 Oh Lord, what a privilege to be with You in James.
 Make us know Your ways, O LORD: teach us Your paths.
-Lead us in Your truth, and teach us.
+Lead us in Your Truth, and teach us.
 For You are the God of our salvation.
-We will wait for You all the day, (Psa 25:24-25).
+We will wait for You all the day, (Psa 25:5).
+Thank you!